arkdan/ARKExtensions/README.md

 Executes a closure on specified dispatch queue, with specified time intervals, for specified number of times (optionally).
 You can change the closure at any time.

-`timeInterval` may also be changed, although i dn't know how that can be useful.
+`timeInterval` may be changed (although i don't know how that can be useful)

 Built using `DispatchSourceTimer`'s `scheduleRepeating(...)`